jma1ice/newsletterr/readme.md

 ## License

-Released under the **MIT License** – see [LICENSE](LICENSE) for details.
+Released under the **MIT License** - see [LICENSE](LICENSE) for details.

 ---

 ## Upcoming Changes

-### v0.9.14
+### v0.9.15
-* Some issue sending a second scheduled email
-* Recommendations/recently added headers bigger in scheduled send | grid 5 by x instead
-* Schedule send only sends dark mode
+* Look into email formatting across email clients
+* Make clickable posters for available recommendations to take users to Plex to watch
 * Graph titles need to specify the date range - or at least show what time range the data is for somewhere in the email
 * Find email size regulations, warn on too big | reduce image size to better fall with regulations
 * Custom logo logic needs file select to work with docker | add in small/banner/custom dropdown - and possibly a 'no logo' option?
-* Settings for email coloring - plex yellow, newsletterr blue, custom
 * Does Tautulli API support recently added music?
 * Logo positioning setting
+* Managed users show after pulling recommendations
+* Plex 'Secure Connections' setting causing image 401
+* Rename 'ra' and 'recs' snap in block for clarity?
+* In schedule calendar, template names are showing as template #
+* Add more date range options in schedule builder to match dashboard

 ### v1.0.0
 * Compile EXE / ELF files

 ### v1.1.0
-* Switch TV Show recently added info out to just show the show name, not espisode or season number
+* Switch TV Show recently added info out to just show the show name, not episode or season number || use artwork from the show not the episode/season
 * Get fonts showing on Gmail receive side
 * Api/webhooks
 * Opt out support